Skip to main content

 Religious Observance Accommodations

 Cornell is committed to supporting students who wish to practice their religious beliefs in keeping with its institutional values and compliance with New York State law.
 The nature and scope of accommodations will vary based on a variety of factors.
 Please browse the categories below to find answers to some common questions.
-If you need additional support or guidance, please feel free to contact the Office of Spirituality and Meaning-Making via email.
+Please contact Joel Harter for additional support or guidance.

 Practical Considerations for Students